Skip to main content

 Prod cyber-dojo is down with a 500

+https://cyber-dojo.org is showing a 500 error.
 It was working an hour ago.
-What has happened in the last hour?
+What changed?

 kosli log env aws-prod